 The County of Maui has allowed Lokahi Pacific to complete its Kenolio Leilani affordable for-sale project, downsized from seven to six units, and completed during PY2012.
 The Kahawai Apartments project in the County of Maui, sponsored by the nonprofit Habitat for Humanity, was expected to be completed in PY2013, but will likely be completed next year.
-The project has yet to receive commitments for all funds required to complete the project.
-Habitat is expected to provide a source of funds, and the County's Affordable Housing Fund will provide additional funds should they be needed.
-However, both commitments are pending approval.
-HHFDC continues to closely monitor progress on this project.
+Both affordable homeownership projects have moved slowly, largely due to the economic downturn and the lack of funding to complete the projects.
+HHFDC continues to closely monitor progress on these projects.